jonnor/ESC-CNN-microcontroller/report/report.md

     TODO: describe benchmark used to reach MACC/s number

-## Datasets
+\newpage

-### Urbansound8K
+## Urbansound8K dataset

-Urbansound taxonomy and Urbansound8K dataset[@UrbanSound8k].
+The Urbansound8K dataset[@UrbanSound8k] was collected in 2014
+based on selecting and manually labeling content from the Freesound[@Freesound] repository.
+The dataset contains 8732 labeled sound clips with a total duration of 8.75 hours.
+Most clips are 4 seconds long, but shorter clips also exist.
+10 different classes are present, as shown in table \ref{table:urbansound8k-classes}.

-The taxonomy was based on analysis of noise complaints in New York city between 2010 and 2014.
+The classes are a subset of those found in the Urbansound taxonomy, which was developed based on analysis of noise complaints in New York city between 2010 and 2014.

-    TODO: describe dataset collection.
-Where/how??

-The dataset consists of  of 10 different classes.

     TODO: include number of samples in each class in table?